rjsf-team/react-jsonschema-form/README.md

 #### Alternative JSON-Schema compliant approach

-The JSON Schema team concluded an alternative approach instead of enumNames and react-jsonschema-form supports it as well.
+JSON Schema has an alternative approach to enumerations; react-jsonschema-form supports it as well.

 ```js
 const schema = {